Cheap, beautiful and friendly – what more could a backpacker want from a location?

-in a muck of sweat.
-The sun was up, which meant the electricity had been turned off as it was a luxury only to be used during night time.
+I woke up in a muck of sweat.
+The sun was up, which meant the electricity had been turned off as it was a luxury only to be used during night hours.

 It was 9 a.m. and already nearly 95 degrees (that’s 35 celsius for all you civilized folk).

-All the locals were up, smiling, laughing, and starting the day even though they’d consumed copious amounts of Tanduay Rhum only hours ago.
+All the locals were up, smiling, laughing and beginning their day even though they’d consumed copious amounts of Tanduay Rhum only hours ago.

-I had my morning insta-coffee black with sugar as I always drink it unless forced otherwise.
-My head was throbbing from too much Tanduay, karokee and ciggarettes the night before.
+I had my morning insta-coffee, black with sugar as I always drink it unless forced otherwise.
+My head was throbbing from too much Tanduay, karokee and cigarettes the night before.

-But all that went away as soon as I lifted my head and looked out unto the morning horizon in front me.
-The ocean, only 30 meters away, back dropped with mountains and islands.
+But all that went away as soon as I looked out onto the morning horizon only 30 meters away, back dropped with mountains and islands.

 Good morning, El Nido.

-To put into perspective how cheap, me and two other friends paid approximately $4 a night (per person) for a beachfront cottage of our own.
+To put into perspective how cheap, me and two other friends paid approximately $4 a night per person for our own beachfront cottage.

 El Nido attracts the backpacker crowd.
-The type of people who don’t need fancy shwancy hotels, are okay with indigenous foods and who want to experience a true feeling of cultural immersion in their locality.
+The type of people who don’t need fancy hotels, are okay with indigenous foods and who want to experience a true cultural immersion in their locality.

 The locals of El Nido were laid-back and gracious.

-Many were either born and raised in the little village since birth or moved there from Palawan’s capital, Puerto Princesa, or the capital of Philippines, Manila – in efforts to escape the fast-paced commotion and dangers of Philippine’s city life and merely be able to afford to live.
+Most were born and raised in the little village since birth.
+The others had moved there from Palawan’s capital, Puerto Princesa, or the capital of Philippines, Manila, in efforts to escape the fast-paced commotion and dangers of Philippine’s city life.

 The village would be, by any measure, considered economically poor to a westerner, but far richer in other ways that money can’t make up for.

-During my time there I was very fortunate to bond with a certain group of locals.
+During my stay, I was fortunate to bond with a certain group of locals.
 They worked and ran the complex I was staying at.

 Beth was a 40 year-old power woman.
 Naturally beautiful, social and sweet.
-Her age and being a mother of four in no way stopped her from joining us on what I have named ‘the mountain death hike,’ a four-hour trek (the majority of which is nearly vertical over sharp shale rocks) without harnesses or climbing equipment.
-Beth summited with more energy than I did.
-I was in awe also greatly inspired by her strength in willingness and physically ability.
+Being a mother of four in no way stopped her from joining us on what I have named ‘the mountain death hike,’ a four-hour trek (the majority of which is nearly vertical over sharp shale rocks) without harnesses or climbing equipment.

-There were others, Larry – Manuel’s best friend, Anne – a young girl about the age of 16 who also worked at the complex, Marvin – the manager of the complex – and various more, mostly young kids in their teens and early twenties – who hung around the complex, helped out for a little extra cash and were friends with everyone.
+There were others, Larry – Manuel’s best friend, Anne – a young girl about the age of 16 who also worked at the complex, Marvin – the manager of the complex – and more, mostly young kids in their teens and early twenties, who hung around the complex, helped out for a little extra cash and were friends with everyone.

 As the drinking commenced so did the karaoke.

-I’m a sucker for animals so I found a pleasant delight in the wildlife and livestock of the area: pigs, roosters, cows and bats that at sunset would fly from the mountains in the East across the sky with the occasional straggler almost running into your head.
+I’m a sucker for animals so I found a pleasant delight in the wildlife and livestock of the area: pigs, roosters, cows and bats that at sunset would fly from the mountains in the East across the sky with the occasional straggler nearly catching your head.

-Because of the lack of big city there was barely any light pollution at the night, so the stars were a spectacular sight.
+Because of the lack of big city, there was barely any light pollution at night, making the stars were a spectacular sight.

 Thousands of tiny dots stuck in a deep black abyss.
-It had been so long being I live in Seoul, South Korea (a very huge light polluted city) that I had seen the sky like that.
-To be honest, it was one of my favorite experiences of the trip – just staring at the bewildering sky.
+Living in Seoul (a huge light polluted city), it had been so long since I’d seen the sky like that.
+To be honest, it was one of my favorite parts of the trip – just staring at the bewildering sky.

-I had forgot how magnetizing a night sky could be.
+I had forgotten how magnetizing a night sky could be.